Skip navigation

 Our structure

-Living Rent tenants and community union is organised from the bottom up.
-We build branches - usually in a neighbourhood - where people organise to take action on local issues.
 Branch members elect their leadership, a committee who is accountable to local members and to the wider vision of the union.
 When there are enough local branches in a town or region, they form a city or regional forum to coordinate their campaigns and actions.

 Branches work together on national campaigns, through the National Forum.
-The National Committee, which is composed of members elected by the annual general meeting as well as co-opted members, is legally responsible for the organisation and ensures that the organisation respects its values, the strategic directions given by its members and that it has good governance.
+The National Committee, which is composed of members elected by the Annual General Meeting as well as co-opted members, is legally responsible for the organisation and ensures that the organisation respects its values, the strategic directions given by its members and that it has good governance.

 We have active branches across the country.
 You can check out the events near you and get in touch if you want to build your own branch.